The Family Snape:

 In the first case young Severus might well have been packed off to his grandparents’ house in the morning, returning to his own home with his mother when she went off shift.
 And, upon the whole, either one of these possibilities seemed a more likely reading than that she had raised him on her own, on the dole.

-Only that he was a common little prole, probably complete with a working-class, regional accent.
-Which he soon learned to suppress, adopting the speech and mannerisms of the children from better-connected families, of whom there were no shortage in Slytherin House.
+Just that he was a common little prole, probably complete with a working-class, regional accent.
+Which he soon learned to suppress, adopting the speech and mannerisms of the children from better-connected families, of which there was no shortage in Slytherin House.

 It is not difficult to postulate an intelligent and under-supervised child with access to an extensive library doing some early perceptual damage to himself unwarily.
-And it certainly does appear that young Snape may have had access to a reasonably extensive arcane library, as well as a somewhat skewed outlook.
+And it certainly does appear that young Snape may have had access to a reasonably extensive arcane library, as well as a somewhat skewed outlook on the world.
 Although he may have gotten that from his parents.

 And, before the opportunity gets away from us, about that Potions book: